Jassy Vick Carolan LLP

-Jean-Paul (JP) Jassy litigates nationwide with an emphasis on disputes in the media, internet, First Amendment and entertainment arenas.
-He also routinely represents all types of businesses and individuals in multi-million dollar breach of contract, breach of fiduciary duty, fraud, copyright, trademark, idea submission and profit participation cases.
-JP's clients include internet giants, television networks, metropolitan newspapers, motion picture studios, nonprofits dedicated to free press and free expression, top-flight production companies and award-winning reporters.
-JP also routinely advises production companies and publishers in ways to avoid and mitigate liability.
+Jean-Paul (JP) Jassy litigates nationwide with an emphasis on disputes in the First Amendment, media, internet, copyright and entertainment arenas.
+He also routinely represents all types of businesses and individuals in multi-million dollar breach of contract, breach of fiduciary duty, fraud, trademark and idea submission cases.

-He has taught full-length courses on First Amendment and media law at prestigious law schools.
-For over a decade, his peers have named him annually to The Best Lawyers in America® in the First Amendment field, and recognized him six times as "Lawyer of the Year" in Los Angeles in his fields of practice.
+For well over a decade, JP’s peers have named him annually to The Best Lawyers in America® in the First Amendment field, and recognized him seven times as "Lawyer of the Year" in Los Angeles in his fields of practice.
+He is listed in Band 1 (top band) by Chambers and Partners for Media & Entertainment – First Amendment Litigation in California, and he is ranked by Chambers nationally in the field of First Amendment Litigation.
 JP founded two law firms listed as Tier 1 (top tier) by US News & World Report, both nationally and locally.
-He has successfully litigated cases in the United States Supreme Court and the California Supreme Court.
-His work has been covered in the Los Angeles Times, New York Times and Washington Post, among other media outlets.

 NOTABLE REPRESENTATIONS